UziTech/atom-open/README.md

 ## Settings

 *   **Confirm**: Confirm before opening the file
-*   **Project**: Open the project folder as well as the file if the file is part of a project
+*   **Open Project**: Open the project folder as well as the file if the file is part of a project